Positivity: 10 Tips to Change Your Negative Mindset

-It may surprise you, but being positive not only helps you reduce stress and anxiety, it also protects your health.
+It not only helps you reduce stress and anxiety, but it also protects your overall health.
 According to a study from University College London, maintaining a positive attitude is linked to having a strong immune system and therefore fewer neuroendocrine, inflammatory and cardiovascular problems.

 Look for the bright side

 Focus on finding something good in adversity.
-For example, there is no doubt that receiving negative criticism does not please anyone.
-But in the face of criticism you can choose to think that you didn’t deserve it and that they just wanted to hurt you, or reflect on what you’ve been told and, if you think there might be some truth in it, see how you can improve.
+For example, there is no doubt that receiving negative criticism is hard to take.
+But in the face of criticism, you can choose to believe that you didn’t deserve it.
+The other person just wanted to hurt you.
+Or, if you are at fault, reflect on what you’ve been told and find the nugget of truth that helps you be a better person.

 Focus on the solution

 Whenever you find yourself in a difficult situation, instead of dwelling on the problem (which will lead you nowhere but to despair) concentrate on finding a solution.
 Then, define the steps that will allow you to reach it.
 This will help you to abandon the negative mindset.